Buy a bundle and get 15% off your outfit!

 • the soundness of the projects,

-• and the place of women's cycling in the public sphere.
+• and the role of women’s cycling in public spaces.

 It’s a movement.

-And at Wilma, that's exactly what we want to support: women who take their place outside, in motion, on a bike — with clothes to match.
+And at Wilma, that’s exactly what we want to support: women who are taking their place out in the world, on the move, on a bike—with clothing that’s up to the task.